streamyfin/streamyfin-discord-bot/README.md

-docker run -d -p 6379:6379 redis:7-alpine   # Or install Redis locally cp .env.example .env    # Edit this file with your config npm run validate npm start
+docker run -d -p 6379:6379 redis:7-alpine   # Or install Redis locally cp .env.example .env    # Edit this file with your config npm run validate

+# Start bot with dashboard
+npm run dashboard       # Builds dashboard and starts bot on port 3000

+# Or start bot only
+npm start
 ```